lanwin/esphome_samsung_ac/readme.md

 ### NASA

 The NASA protocol is pretty generic.
-Its basicaly desinged to transport variables witch are a key (number) and a value (with an datatype like Enum,Int,Long,Bytes).
+Its basicaly desinged to transport variables which are a key (number) and a value (with a datatype like Enum, Int, Long, Bytes).
 All meaning is defined to the keys.
 If you want to know the room temperature you need to know the number and wait for it.

 [Foxhill67](https://github.com/Foxhill67) started to document the NASA protocol [here](https://wiki.myehs.eu/wiki/NASA_Protocol).